Zelenskyy calls for 'armed forces of Europe' as EU leaders bristle at new US policies on Ukraine

 Not all responses from European leaders were negative.

-President Karin Keller-Sutter of Switzerland, which isn't an EU member, was quoted by Swiss daily Le Temps as saying she had “spoken about values to defend and that we share like freedom and the possibility for people to express themselves.”
+President Karin Keller-Sutter of Switzerland, which isn't an EU member, was quoted by Swiss daily Le Temps as saying Vance had spoken about "values to defend and that we share, like freedom and the possibility for people to express themselves.”

 Susie Blann reported from Kyiv, Ukraine, and Jamey Keaten reported from Lyon, France.
 Sylvia Hui in London, and Ilia Novikov in Kyiv, contributed to this report.